johnmerga/GoCrudChallange/README.md

     * `hobbies` — person's hobbies (`array` of `strings` or empty `array`, **required**)
 4. Requests to non-existing endpoints (e.g. `/some-non/existing/resource`) should be handled.
 5. Internal server errors should be handled and processed correctly.
-6. Make sure the api is accesible by frontend apps hosted on a different domain (cross-site resource sharing)
+6. Make sure the api is accessible by frontend apps hosted on a different domain (cross-site resource sharing)